aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/txt-to-excel/_index.md

 ## **Opening CSV Files**

 Comma Separated Values (CSV) files contain records where the values are separated by commas.
 Data is stored as a table where each column is separated by the comma character and quoted by the double quote character.
-If a field value contains a double quote character it is escaped with a pair of double quote characters.
+If a field value contains a double quote character, it is escaped with a pair of double quote characters.
 You can also use Microsoft Excel to export spreadsheet data to CSV.

 ```html
 <!DOCTYPE html>